jimniels/teamcolors/README.md

   hex: TEAMS-HEX-BLUE, TEAMS-HEX-RED
 ```

-Source artwork for each team is grouped by league in `src/img`.
-Production versions of these logo should be in `.svg` format in `assets/img`.
+Source artwork for each team is grouped by league in `static/sketch`.
+Production versions of these logo should be in `.svg` format in `static/img`.

 ### Edit Team Color or Name

-Find the league’s corresponding `.json` file in `src/scripts/data/leagues`, and edit the info you need.
+Find teams `.json` file in `static/data/teams.json`, and edit the info you need.

-Then run the npm prod script, commit, then push.

 ### Add a Team

 1. Determine the team’s league
-2. Following the established pattern, add the team’s name and colors in its league’s `.json` file in `src/scripts/data/leagues`
+2. Following the established pattern, add the team’s name and colors the `.json` file
-3. Add a vector logo for the team in its corresponding `.sketch` league file in `src/img/` with the team’s name (as referenced in its `.json` file) in lowercase with hyphens, i.e. "utah-jazz"
+3. Add a vector logo for the team in its corresponding `.sketch` league file in `static/sketch` with the team’s name (as referenced in its `.json` file) in lowercase with hyphens, i.e. "utah-jazz"
-4. Export the team’s `.svg` logo to `assets/img/`
+4. Export the team’s `.svg` logo to `static/img/`
 5. Preferably, optimize the svg (with a tool like [SVGO](https://github.com/svg/svgo))
-6. Run npm prod script, commit, push
+6. Run `npm run prod`, commit, push

 ## Official Color References